macabeus/klo-gba.js/README.md

 ## Architecture of this project

-klo-gba.js is a monorepo built with two projects: `🖌 brush` and `✂️ scissors`.
-Both projects are written using JS, will be compiled by Babel and uses Webpack.
+klo-gba.js is a monorepo built with three projects: 🖌 `brush`, :scissors: `scissors` and 🕹 `react-gbajs`.
+These projects are written using JS, will be compiled by Babel and uses Webpack.

 ### Brush